-While two teams of football players were gearing up for Super Bowl LIV last Saturday, a heated competition was underway at the Santa Fe Community Convention Center to determine which Santa Fe soup would take home the trophy at Souper Bowl XXVI.
+While two teams of football players were gearing up for the Super Bowl, a heated competition was underway at the Santa Fe Community Convention Center to determine which Santa Fe soup would take home the trophy at Souper Bowl.

 Del Charro at the Inn of the Governors picked up the Best Cream award for its Green Chile Chicken Chowder, a combo of flavors that’s hard to resist and a longtime favorite dish on the restaurant’s menu.
 The Best Savory award went to Chef Colten Johnson and his team at AGAVE Restaurant & Lounge at the Eldorado Hotel & Spa for a Winter Squash Soup with Mole-Spiced Onions, Pumpkin Seeds and Granny Smith apples.
 If you missed it at the Souper Bowl, not to worry for you can order the soup from AGAVE’s menu.

 The Best Seafood honor went to the Santa Fe School of Cooking team, which concocted a new recipe for a delectable Avocado Gazpacho with Seared Scallops, Chile Dusted Tortilla Strips and Jicama Relish.
 No doubt this dish will join the cooking school’s repertoire and you can take one of their classes to learn how to make it.
 Multiple Souper Bowl award-winner Ahmed Obo of Jambo Cafe picked up yet another win this year for Best Vegetarian soup with his Ginger Coconut Parsnip with Roasted Sweet Corn.